 (https://www.dbcf.unisi.it/it/didattica/post-laurea/dottorati-di-ricerca/dottorato-di-ricerca-biochemistry-and-molecular-biology-1)

-With the annual report, PhD students must submit a poster presenting the results of their research, which will later be presented during the PhD Students Day.
+In addition to the annual report, PhD students must submit a poster presenting the results of their research, which will later be presented during the PhD Students Day.
 Participation in the event is mandatory, as it is part of the PhD students’ evaluation process and is required for admission to the following academic year or to the final exam for third-year students.
 Therefore, all PhD students are expected to attend, except those currently spending their mandatory research period abroad.
 These students are considered excused from attendance but are still required to submit their poster.
 During the poster session, PhD students present and discuss the results of their research activities in front of members of the Academic Board.
 They are evaluated not only based on the outcomes of their work, but especially on their ability to carry out their research activities independently.

 For information contact Prof. Lorenza Trabalzini lorenza.trabalzini@unisi.it